feymez/Publications-DBM/README.md

 Copy the data from the pub-en.json file and paste it as rawdata into Discord Bot Maker <br>

-Copy the data from the pub-pl.json file and paste it as rawdata into Discord Bot Maker

 For everything to work as planned, before the configuration, you should prepare:
   - 3 channels for people checking publications (e.g. #to-check-rawdata, #to-check-scripts, #to-check-api)
   - 3 channels for each type of publication (e.g. rawdate's: #raw-moderation, #raw-fun, #raw-other etc.)